heisdanielade/tool-log-analyzer/README.md

 - Parse logs using default or custom regex patterns
 - Interactive and user-friendly CLI interface
-- Filter logs by level, date range, or result limit
+- Filter logs by level, date range, keyword or result limit
 - Generate summary tables with counts per level or per day
 - Export logs in CSV or JSON formats
 - Clean, colorful, and easy-to-read terminal output